 - Removing my shoes to enter Ragab’s house in Bawiti, Egypt didn’t seem different.

 - Travelling in Tamil Nadu is no less than that of a foreign country.
 Most people reply to you in Tamil when you ask for help.
 So, asking for a bus route from Athens to Syntagma square at the airport didn’t seem weird.
-Waiting in longline to enter Hagia Sophia, haggling with shopkeepers at Istanbul Grand Bazar looked like India’s local market affair.
+Waiting in longline to enter Hagia Sophia, and haggling with shopkeepers at Istanbul Grand Bazar looked like India’s local market affair.

 - Our taste buds have been subjected to a blast of flavours.
 So Thai food didn’t seem too spicy.